I'm Dan Evans, Toronto Blue Jays scout, SMWW mentor, Baseball Prospectus Advisory Board, and a baseball expert with a unique MLB perspective

 Mentor at Sports Management WorldwideOctober 2013 - Present | Portland, OR

 Mentor for "Baseball GM and Scouting" online, 8-week course that provides solid foundation for individuals seeking a career in baseball operations.
 Course includes extensive discussions regarding scouting, administration, evaluation, salary negotiation, player development, and awareness of the amateur and international game.

 Dan Evans's Education:

 Dan Evans's Interests & Activities:

-Family, friends, fun, baseball, sports, running, history, chocolate, traveling, DePaul University, music, SMWW, and the Toronto Blue Jays.
+Family, friends, fun, baseball, sports, running, history, chocolate, traveling, DePaul University, music, SMWW, Chicago Blackhawks, and the Toronto Blue Jays.